denten-books/plain-text/1-chapter.md

 artifice and habituation.
 I imagine here a kind of critical practice that reverses the principles of good interface design.
 What design aims to make easy and ordinary, defamiliarization makes difficult and strange.
-Materialist poetics expose the price paid for literary facility.
+Materialist poetics expose the price paid for the facility of computed text.

 For example, we know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of goat skins or